Villa Holidays in Kefalonia and Ithaca

 Looking down to the harbour from the walkway to the castle.
 (The castle can be seen on the isthmus on the photo above this one)

-The image below was taken above the tiny pebbled beach which offers visitors the chance to cool off after the lengthy climb to the castle.
+The image below was taken above the tiny pebbled beach which offers visitors the chance to cool off after the long climb to the castle.
 Who could resist looking at the colour of the water?

 The terraced hillsides sloping above Assos used to be cultivated with cereal crops and grapes before the 1953 earthquake.
 However, these have long been abandoned, and now lie idle with perhaps the odd goat to be seen grazing among the undergrowth and olive trees.